 The IRS and most states collect a personal income tax, which is paid throughout the year via tax withholding or estimated income tax payments.

 Most taxpayers are required to file a yearly income tax return in April to both the Internal Revenue Service and their state's revenue department, which will result in either a tax refund of excess withheld income or a tax payment if the withholding does not cover the taxpayer's entire liability.
 Every taxpayer's situation is different - please consult a CPA or licensed tax preparer to ensure that you are filing the correct tax forms!

 Historical Past-Year Versions of Federal 1040 (Schedule C-EZ)

-We have a total of eight past-year versions of 1040 (Schedule C-EZ) in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of 1040 (Schedule C-EZ) in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2018 Schedule C-EZ (Form 1040)